chauby/BipedalWalkingRobots/README.md

-# LIPM_bipedal_walking
+# BipedalWalkingRobots
-Linear Inverted Pendulum Model based bipedal walking
+---
+This project is about the models and algorithms for bipedal walking control, including the Linear Inverted Pendunum Model (LIPM) and humandoid robots.